morganllewellynjones/HoneypotCaptchaTest/README.md

 Chrome (for Puppeteer)
 Node.js

-Two test open two terminal tabs, run the server first, and then run the spambot in a second tab. i.e.
+To test open two terminal tabs, run the server first, and then run the spambot in a second tab. i.e.

 \# Start a server in the first terminal window